CodeYourFuture/GitHomeworkFixErrors/homework.md

 What happens when you `fork` a repository?

-You delete it
+You make a copy for yourself to work on.
+That will not effect the original repository.

 ## Question 10

 What happens when you clone a repostory?

-It send it to a friend
+You copy it to your local machine.

 ## Question 11

 What is a Pull Request?

-When you send a file over the internet
+A request to make changes to the main branch by showing what you have done with your copy.
+The person who owns the main bracnh can view your proposed changes.

 ## Question 12

 What is the Git History log?

-It lets you see into the future
+It lets you see your repository's hisotry.

 ## Question 13